bifurcationkit/BifurcationKit.jl/README.md

 - [ ] Inplace implementation
 - [ ] Provide a way to add constraints and combine functionals
 - [ ] Improve `computeHopf` and `computeFold` to allow for general state (not `AbstractArray`).
 Also, the implementation allocates a new `struct` for each parameter.
+- [ ] write continuation loop as an iterator